microsoft/FHIR-Converter/README.md

 The open-source FHIR Converter consists of the following functionality:

 1. A set of starting templates, leveraging [handlebars](https://handlebarsjs.com/), to translate HL7 v2 messages or C-CDA documents into FHIR bundles.
-1. A set of sample messages to accompany the released templates.
+1. A set of sample data to accompany the released templates.
-1. A collection of APIs to convert messages real time and assist in the template management and creation.
+1. A collection of APIs to convert data real time and assist in the template management and creation.
-1. A Web UI editor to modify and create templates and test single message conversion to FHIR bundles.
+1. A Web UI editor to modify and create templates and test single data conversion to FHIR bundles.

 FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
 Use of the FHIR trademark does not constitute endorsement of this product by HL7.